 Where is the Wedgemount lake hike?

-Garibaldi Provincial Park is best known as a hub for outdoor adventures, as it is home to seemingly endless hiking trails, mountains, lakes, and stunning forests.
+Garibaldi Provincial Park is best known as a hub for outdoor adventures with seemingly endless hiking trails, mountains, lakes, and stunning forests.

 Wedgemount Lake is fed by glacial runoff from Wedge Glacier, which sits along Wedge Mountain, the tallest point in Garibaldi Provincial Park (9,485 feet/2,891 meters).
-One of the coolest parts of the hike to Wedgemount Lake is that it gets you up close to both Wedge Mountain and Wedge Glacier (I never thought I’d write the word “wedge” so much)!
+One of the coolest parts of the hike to Wedgemount Lake is that it gets you up close to both Wedge Mountain and Wedge Glacier.

 The Wedgemount Lake hike is a challenging adventure!
 Make sure you’re prepared with appropriate gear before you hike: